 TPD means “total and permanent disability”.
-It is a form of injury or illness insurance and is often available through your superannuation fund.
-You can lodge a TPD claim if you cannot work anymore as a result of injury or illness.
+It is an insurance benefit which you can claim if you are sick or injured (or both) and unable to work again.
+TPD benefits are usually available through your superannuation fund.
+You should lodge a TPD benefit claim if you cease work and cannot work anymore because of injury or illness.

 Do I have TPD cover?

 Pretty much everyone who has worked has at least one super fund.
-Most super funds offer insurance cover that enable you to make a TPD claim and death cover claim.
+Most super funds offer insurance cover for TPD, death and income protection.

 What do I need to make a TPD claim?